Last checked for updates: 4/23/2014

 The buoys are in the water please observe the buoys.

 The Docks at both launch ramps are in the water

-The flush restrooms are closed for the season and will be opened in April.
-However the vault toilets are open and will remain open year round.
-The electricity in the Oasis and Painted Rocks Campgrounds is available round.
-You can also make a reservation for the cabins in the Oasis Campground year round.
-The Lake still has open water.
-Boaters are still coming out and fishing.
-The Oasis and Painted Rocks areas will remain open all year.
-The Beaches and Eagle View camping areas are closed for the season, they will open up Spring 2014.
+The shower and flush restroom in the Oasis campground are open.
+The vault toilets are open and will remain open year round.
+The electricity in the Oasis and Painted Rock Campgrounds are available year round.
+You can also make a reservation for the cabins in the Oasis Campground year round by calling 1-800-322-3770 or go through our website at www.statepark.utah.gov. .
+The Oasis and Painted Rock campground areas will remain open all year.
+Eagle View campground is open for walk in only camping and day use.

 Yuba Reservoir is located approximately 30 miles south of Nephi, just off I-15 on the east side of the freeway.
 It is located in a long, narrow valley between the Valley Mountains and the San Pitch Mountains, between Gunnison and I-15.

 The reservoir shoreline is about 50% privately owned, with BLM comprising the remaining 50%.
 Public access is unrestricted.

 Yuba Reservoir is accessible from many points on U-28 north of Gunnison, as well as from old US-91 north of Scipio.
 Northern accesses are favored because the south end of the reservoir is often shallow or dry.
 Old US-91 passes by Yuba Lake State Park, near the dam.
 Exit I-15 at exit #202?(old exit number) and go south, or exit at #188 (Scipio), and take the frontage road on the west side of the freeway which intersects old US-91 via an underpass a few miles north of Scipio.

 There are numerous accesses along U-28 from about 15 miles south of Levan (Painted Rocks access) to near Fayette.
 Access is also possible from a network of unpaved roads on the west side of the reservoir.